Last updated on June 30th, 2026

 Layers

-The temperature can swing widely throughout the day, with the mornings being cool or cold, so make sure to pack layers!
+The temperature can swing widely throughout the day.
+Mornings can be cool or cold, so make sure to pack layers!

 Sun Protection